Transclusion: Client-side HTML

 HTML defines elements for client-side transclusion of images, scripts, stylesheets, other documents, and other types of media.
 HTML has relied heavily on client-side transclusion from the earliest days of the Web (so web pages could be displayed more quickly before multimedia elements finished loading), rather than embedding the raw data for such objects inline into a web page's markup.

-Through techniques such as Ajax, scripts associated with an HTML document can instruct a web brow ser to modify the document in-place, as opposed to the earlier technique of having to pull an entirely new version of the page from the web server.
+Through techniques such as Ajax, scripts associated with an HTML document can instruct a web browser to modify the document in-place, as opposed to the earlier technique of having to pull an entirely new version of the page from the web server.
 Such scripts may transclude elements or documents from a server after the web browser has rendered the page, in response to user input or changing conditions, for example.

 Future versions of HTML may support deeper transclusion of portions of documents using XML technologies such as entities, XPointer document referencing, and XSLT manipulations.

 Proxy servers may employ transclusion to reduce redundant transmissions of commonly requested resources.

-A popular Front End Framework known as AngularJS developed and maintained by Google has a directive callend ng-transclude that marks the insertion point for the transcluded DOM of the nearest parent directive that uses transclusion.
+A popular Front End Framework known as AngularJS developed and maintained by Google has a directive called ng-transclude that marks the insertion point for the transcluded DOM of the nearest parent directive that uses transclusion.